Privacy Policy

 - OAuth 2.0 with PKCE for all MCP client connections, short-lived access tokens, and rotating refresh tokens.

-- Continuous monitoring for abuse, anomalous activity, and vulnerabilities, plus regular patching of dependencies and infrastructure.
+- Continuous monitoring for abuse, anomalous activity, and vulnerabilities.

 - Incident response.
-We maintain a documented incident response plan.
-If we confirm a personal data breach that is likely to result in a risk to your rights, we will notify affected users and applicable regulators without undue delay and, where feasible, within 72 hours, in accordance with GDPR Article 33 and similar laws.
+If we confirm a personal data breach likely to result in a risk to your rights, we will notify affected users and applicable regulators without undue delay.

 Your rights

-Depending on where you live, you may have rights to access, correct, export, or delete the personal data we hold about you, and to object to or restrict certain processing.
-You can exercise most of these rights directly from your Anchor account — review and edit your profile, export or delete your content, and close your account.
-For anything you cannot do in the product, email privacy@anchor.cc.
-We respond within the timeframes required by applicable law (generally within 30 days).
+Depending on where you live, you may have rights to access, correct, export, or delete the personal data we hold about you.
+You can exercise most of these directly from your Anchor account.
+For anything else, email privacy@anchor.cc.

-To revoke an AI agent's access, disconnect the Anchor connector from the agent's own settings — Anchor immediately invalidates the tokens issued to the revoked agent.
+To revoke an AI agent's access, disconnect the Anchor connector from the agent's own settings — Anchor immediately invalidates the tokens.

 Rights of residents in the EEA, UK, and Switzerland